ucsdCSE110wi16/CSE110M260T3/README.md

 - As a user, I want to be able to be able to filter tasks by category so that I can focus my efforts.
 - As a user, I want to be able to reset my avatar so that I have the chance to start anew.

-Scenarios Tested
--Given that I have a valid email and password inputted, when I initiate a login, then the program will remember my stats or zero fill the stats if I am a new user.

 #### Project Schedule
 **Week 6: Deliver Milestone 1**